 - You want advanced customisation options for development

-- You need multiple 'template' style pages set up within the CMS, for example, job vacancies and industry pages
+- You need multiple 'template' style pages set up within the CMS, for example, articles, job vacancies, industry pages, etc.

 - You want a cost-effective, long-term solution!

 - You rely on HubSpot CRM features and want to easily integrate email, social media and blogs